apache/beam/website/www/site/content/en/documentation/ml/preprocess-data.md

 # Preprocess data with MLTransform

-Use the `MLTransform` class to preprocess data for machine learning (ML) workflows.
+This page explains how to use the `MLTransform` class to preprocess data for machine learning (ML) workflows.
 Apache Beam provides a set of data processing transforms for preprocessing data for training and inference.
 The `MLTransform` class wraps the various transforms in one class, simplifying your workflow.
 For a full list of